walletcs/walletcs-lib/README.md

-### Packet is wrapper for work with blockchain crypto currency. ###
-This package helpful work with walletcs.com applications. walletcs.js:
+## Wrapper library for blockchain cryptocurrency and smart contracts ##

+This library is used in the walletcs offline and web applications.

+walletcs.js:

 1. class FileTransactionGenerator
-Class for generate a file with transactions in the json format.
+Class for generating a file with transactions in the json format.
 Example:
 ```javascript
 const tx = {